 Health care professionals may not have the primary intention of performing research while participating in an international medical program.
 However, they may find that their sponsoring organization conducts clinical research in conjunction with clinical services.
 They should be aware that they may be directly or indirectly contributing to clinical research (e.g., collecting data about new techniques, devices, or therapeutics) when providing health care abroad.

 1. Patient Protection - Short-term research, to develop new information on which to base prognostic or therapeutic decisions or to determine etiology or pathogenesis, may not be appropriate in the international setting given the temporary nature of the visit.
-With any research study, the ophthalmic care provider should consider the sustainability of the benefit to the patient after his or her departure.
+With any research study, the ophthalmic care provider should consider the sustainability of the benefit to the patient after the provider’s departure.
 Depending on local health care options, sustainability may not be possible.
-Protecting the patient and the patient’s long-term well- being is an important consideration in determining to participate in these studies.
+Protecting the patient and the patient’s long-term well-being is an important consideration in determining whether to participate in these studies.

 As with all research, the patient protections afforded by the Nuremberg Code, the Declaration of Helsinki, and the Belmont Report must be respected.

-a.
-The global ophthalmic care provider must inform the patient about the proposed treatment, its likely effects on the patient, and the purposes of the research.
-How much information to disclose to the patient should be based on what the practitioner believes the patient would be likely to regard as significant in deciding whether or not to participate in the research and undergo the treatment.
+A. The global ophthalmic care provider must inform the patient about the proposed treatment, its likely effects on the patient, and the purposes of the research.
 In addition, regulations of the host country may govern informed consent for research activities.

-3. Conflict of Interests - A conflict of interest exists when professional judgment concerning the well-being of the patient has a reasonable chance of being influenced by other interests of the provider.
-An international ophthalmic care provider should be aware of situations where their involvement may be benefiting someone or something other than the individual local patients.
+3. Conflicts of Interests - A conflict of interest exists when professional judgment concerning the well-being of the patient has a reasonable chance of being influenced by other interests of the provider.
+An international ophthalmic care provider should be aware of situations in which his or her involvement may be benefiting someone or something other than the individual local patients.

 Conflicts of interest can seriously undermine trust in the medical profession.
-Conflicts may be perceived and considered by local populations differently than those in the practitioner’s home country.
-Conflicts may include one’s health-care organization, local practitioners who may benefit from the provision of care in an unknown way, the medical organization sponsoring travel, and industry investment into technology transfer.
+Conflicts may be perceived and considered by local populations differently from those in the practitioner’s home country.
+Conflicts may include one’s health care organization, local practitioners who may benefit from the provision of care in an unknown way, the medical organization sponsoring travel, and industry investment into technology transfer.

-These recommendations are offered to assure that ophthalmologists and ophthalmologists-in-training are cognizant of the numerable ethical challenges involved in global health care and international ophthalmic care.
-Ophthalmologists should adhere to appropriate standards of ethics and professionalism by acting in the best interests of the patients and thus maintaining the public’s trust in our profession.
+The above recommendations are offered to ensure that ophthalmologists and ophthalmologists-in-training are cognizant of the unique and numerous ethical challenges involved in global health care and international ophthalmic care.
+To facilitate compliance with ethical guidelines, ophthalmologists should work with host country personnel to address the issues noted above in advance of planned joint ventures, whether in the realm of training, clinical care, or research.
+Ophthalmologists should adhere to appropriate standards of ethics and professionalism by always acting in the best interests of the patients.

 "Rule 1.
 Competence.
 An ophthalmologist is a physician who is educated and trained to provide medical and surgical care of the eyes and related structures.
 An ophthalmologist should perform only those procedures in which the ophthalmologist is competent by virtue of specific training or experience or is assisted by one who is.
 An ophthalmologist must not misrepresent credentials, training, experience, ability or results."

-"Rule 6.
+“Rule 6.
 Pretreatment Assessment.
-Treatment shall be recommended only after a careful consideration of the patient's physical, social, emotional and occupational needs.
-The ophthalmologist must evaluate the patient and assure that the evaluation accurately documents the ophthalmic findings and the indications for treatment.
-Recommendation of unnecessary treatment or withholding of necessary treatment is unethical."
+Treatment (including but not limited to surgery) shall be recommended only after a careful consideration of the patient's physical, social, emotional and occupational needs.
+The ophthalmologist must evaluate and determine the need for treatment for each patient.
+If the pretreatment evaluation is performed by another health care provider, the ophthalmologist must ensure that the evaluation accurately documents the ophthalmic findings and the indications for treatment.
+Recommendation of unnecessary treatment or withholding of necessary treatment is unethical.”

 "Rule 7.
 Delegation of Services.
 Delegation is the use of auxiliary health care personnel to provide eye care services for which the ophthalmologist is responsible.
 An ophthalmologist must not delegate to an auxiliary those aspects of eye care within the unique competence of the ophthalmologist (which do not include those permitted by law to be performed by auxiliaries).
 When other aspects of eye care for which the ophthalmologist is responsible are delegated to an auxiliary, the auxiliary must be qualified and adequately supervised.
 An ophthalmologist may make different arrangements for the delegation of eye care in special circumstances, so long as the patient's welfare and rights are the primary considerations."